he1nh/openshift-prometheus/README.md

 ## Cluster monitoring

 To monitor the cluster with OpenShift we will be using the kubernetes service discovery feature in Prometheus.
-Using the prometheus configuration from the Prometheus documentation.
+As defined in the example prometheus-kubernetes configuration coming with the Prometheus source code.

 > For this demo we will be deploying within the *default* namespace.
 > Do not do this at ~~home~~ your company..